-Master of Arts in Counseling Psychology in Primary Care Program (MA)
+Master of Arts in Counseling & Health Psychology Program (MA)

 A Letter from the Vice President for Academic Affairs